open-duelyst/duelyst/README.md

 ## Filing Issues and Reporting Bugs

-If you encounter a bug and would like to report it, first check the Open Issues above to see if the bug has already been reported.
+If you encounter a bug and would like to report it, first check the [Open Issues](https://github.com/open-duelyst/duelyst/issues/) to see if the bug has already been reported.
 If not, feel free to create a new issue with the `bug` label.

 If you would like to request a technical feature or enhancement to the code, you can create a new issue with the `enhancement` label.

 Since OpenDuelyst is currently focused on recreating the game as it last existed in v1.96.17, please avoid creating feature requests related to balance changes.

-## Contributing to OpenDuelyst

-If you'd like to contribute to OpenDuelyst, check out our [Contributor Guide](CONTRIBUTING.md).

 ## License